The restriction of polynomial modules for the Virasoro algebra to $\mathfrak{sl}_2 ( \cc )$: Introduction

-Section \ref{sec:sl2} includes a variety of results on induced modules for $\s_2(\cc) = {\rm span}_\cc \{ e, f, h \}$.
-While these results are generally known, we provide some non-standard perspectives on these modules that lend to connections to $\Vir$-modules.
+Section \ref{sec:sl2} includes a variety of results on induced modules for $\s_2(\cc)$.
+While these results are generally known, we provide some non-standard perspectives on these modules that lead to connections to $\Vir$-modules.
 (These connections are the ultimate focus of the paper.)
-In particular, we describe the one and two--dimensional subalgebras of $\s_2(\cc)$ as automorphism-twists of the standard Cartan, positive nilpotent, and Borel subalgebras.
-We then review families of modules induced from these subalgebras, including twists of Whittaker modules, twists of Verma modules, and a family of modules $X( \xi )$ induced from the Cartan subalgebra.
-In order to help interpret later results (in Section \ref{sec:connectToVir}) in a more concrete way, we present some elementary facts about the structure of $X ( \xi )$ in Section \ref{sec:Xxi}.
+In particular, we describe the one and two-dimensional subalgebras of $\s_2(\cc)$ as automorphism-twists of the standard Cartan, positive nilpotent, and Borel subalgebras.
+We then review families of modules induced from these subalgebras, including twists of Whittaker modules, Verma modules, and a family of modules $X( \xi )$ induced from the Cartan subalgebra.
+In order to interpret later results (in Section \ref{sec:connectToVir}) in a more concrete way, we present some elementary facts about the structure of $X ( \xi )$ in Section \ref{sec:Xxi}.
 For instance, we show that the modules $X ( \xi )$ have the ``dense'' weight modules found in \cite[p.
 69]{Maz-sl2} as simple subquotients.

 The main results of the paper are found in Section \ref{sec:connectToVir}.
-They build on the fact that $\Vir$ contains $\s_2(\cc) $ as a subalgebra, and thus $\Vir$-modules may be restricted to $\s_2(\cc) $-modules.
-We first review the results from \cite{ondWies18} on polynomial modules, which are $\Vir$-modules induced from ``polynomial" subalgabras.
+They build on the fact that $\s_2(\cc)$ embeds in $\Vir$, and thus $\Vir$-modules may be restricted to $\s_2(\cc) $-modules.
+We first review the results from \cite{ondWies18} on polynomial modules, which are $\Vir$-modules induced from ``polynomial" subalgebras.
 These modules are distinct from highest weight modules or Whittaker modules for $\Vir$ and suggest no obvious connection to highest weight modules or Whittaker modules for $\s_2(\cc)$.
-However, we prove that the polynomial modules of $\Vir$ restrict to the twists of familiar $\s_2(\cc)$-modules described in Sections \ref{sec:1d} and \ref{sec:2d}.
-As an application of these connections between $\s_2$ and $\Vir$, we prove Corollary \ref{cor:tensorVermas}, which describes the tensor product of two twisted $\s_2 ( \cc )$-Verma modules in terms of modules presented in Section \ref{sec:1d}.
+However, we prove that the polynomial modules of $\Vir$ restrict to the twists of the familiar $\s_2(\cc)$-modules described in Sections \ref{sec:1d} and \ref{sec:2d}.
+As an application of these connections between $\s_2 (\cc)$ and $\Vir$, we prove Corollary \ref{cor:tensorVermas}, which describes the tensor product of two twisted $\s_2 ( \cc )$-Verma modules in terms of modules presented in Section \ref{sec:1d}.
+In Section \ref{sec:UniqueLift}, we reframe the earlier results of the paper by considering which $\s_2(\cc)$-modules lift to $\Vir$-modules and how many such lifts there are.
+Answers to these questions are summarized in Theorem \ref{thm:almostUnique}.

-\section{$\mathfrak{sl}_2( \cc )$ and its modules}
+\section{$\s_2 ( \cc )$ and its modules}